Real Estate16 min read

 FactorImpact

-Oklahoma-specific lawsBRA and disclosure requirements heavily tested
+Oklahoma-specific lawsBRA and disclosure rules are heavily tested

 Contract knowledgeMust know OREC-specific forms